blissfuljuan/it342-g01-mid2425/rivera-nico-journal/journal.md

 - Implement Google Contacts API integration in our Spring Boot app and test fetching contact data.

 **3. Any blockers or challenges?**
-- Uncertain how to manage token refresh cycles and securely store client secrets in production.
+- Uncertain failed to commit my actual into github sht.